Ashok0/EnderalVREssentials/README.md

 ## Known issues
 * Your headset and controllers must be active before launching the game or it will not start.
 * The loading screens are broken and no artwork shows up unless TAA is enabled.
-TAA should always be disabled, however, as enabling TAA will cause in-game blur.
+TAA should always be disabled, however, as enabling TAA will always cause in-game blur even when tweaked.
 * Cutscenes do not work.
 Audio always plays against the SteamVR backdrop.
 This is a very minor issue as there are only 3 cutscenes in the entire game.
 These can be easily viewed on YouTube and two of the videos are introduction videos which play at the beginning of the game.
 * You have no avatar during the tutorial.
 This is normal as you do not get an avatar until completing the character creation wizard.
 * Interrupting and cancelling dialogue with NPCs prematurely with the triggers on your VR controllers may soft lock your game as you will be unable to continue quest related conversations.
 A previous saved game must be loaded to continue.